 This one is for the ACCRINT function.

 In this article, I have shown some of the easiest ways on how to calculate accrued interest on fixed deposit in Excel.
-I hope these methods will come out in handy to you.
+I hope these methods will come in handy for you.
 Lastly, if you have any remarks or suggestions, please leave them in the comment box.